-Highly regarded and widely accepted, the independent qualification of choice for many equipment suppliers and fluid sealing specialists is Norsok M710 Annex B.08 March 2022
+Highly regarded and widely accepted, the independent qualification of choice for many equipment suppliers and fluid sealing specialists is Norsok M710 Annex B.Tuesday, March 8, 2022

 The industry standard for testing an elastomer’s RGD resistance is Norsok M710 rev 3, now also reproduced and identical in ISO23936-2 (note these standards have a separate section on determining sour ageing resistance of elastomer and plastic materials in addition to RGD assessment).

 The test conditions are deliberately chosen to be challenging:

 There is a rating system to assess any damage and its extent.
 Each O-ring is cut into four equal radial sections and visually examined under magnification of at least x10.
 The RGD damage at each section is rated between 0 and 5, according to the following criteria (see figures below):

 0 rating: No internal cracks, holes or blisters of any size.

 1 rating: Less than four internal cracks, each shorter than 50% of cross section, with a total crack length less than the cross section.